muratk5n/thirdwave/en/README.md

 ---

-And here we are discussing effin fossil..
+And here we are discussing bleeping fossil again..
 I ask for CCS-enabled new refineries that can produce clean molecules.

 ---